 It’s been said that knowledge is power, and when it comes to addiction, many people who are afflicted don’t understand how their chemicals work and how those substances might harm them.
 For example, addicted people might claim that they can stop their use at any point, as long as they wanted to do so.

 Research has suggested, on the other hand, that a remarkable number of people who use drugs become compulsive users who can’t control their intake.
 Of those users:

 Group classes involving drug chemistry, addictive behavior and typical healing patterns can be helpful, but some programs augment this learning by providing reading, videos and lectures for addicted people to take in on their own time.
-Homework assignments might help therapists to ensure that their clients are performing this work outside of the therapy room.
+Homework assignments might help therapists to ensure that their clients are working toward sobriety outside of the therapy room.

 Dealing with Underlying Issues

 While situations can certainly cause a spike in the need to use drugs, some people have underlying mental illnesses that work as a constant impediment to their ability to heal.
 The National Alliance on Mental Illness suggests that the link between drugs and mental illness is complex, as some people develop drug addictions in response to mental illness while others develop a mental illness in response to drugs, but everyone who has these concerns needs specialized therapy in order to heal.In essence, they need therapy that assists with the mental illness, and that therapy should be infused with knowledge of drug addiction chemistry.